 - Remove the two halves of the vanilla bean from the mix and discard.
 Reheat the milk-vanilla liquid until it's simmering once more, and then add 1/3 of it to the egg/sugar/corn starch mix, mixing well with a whisk.
 Now pour it into the saucepan to mix with the remaining 2/3 of milk-vanilla liquid.

-- Heat until the mixture just boils, using the whisk to mix regularly, making sure to scrape at the walls and base of the saucepan so that the mix, which will gradually thicken with the aid of the cornstarch, doesn't stick and burn to it.
+- Heat until the mixture just boils, turn down the heat to low and whisk continuously for around 2 minutes or until the custard has thickened to your taste (note that it will thicken a little more once it cools down).
+Make sure to scrape at the walls and base of the saucepan so that the mix doesn't stick and burn to it.

 - Remove from heat and pour into a bowl.
 Let it cool down for 10 minutes and then, while it's still warm, mix in the butter.

 - Can be served warm or cold.
-Use immediately or store in fridge, covered, until you need it.
+Use immediately or store in fridge, covered, for at least 2.5 hours or until you need it.
 It should be fine to use for around two days, maybe even three if stored in an air-tight container.